drupalerfan/slim_scroll/README.md

 ```
-IV.
+5 .
 Visiblity option if you want it should be visioble always

 ```rhtml
 $('#conterner_id').slimscroll({